BenediktAlkin/WandbRunCloner/README.md

 `python upload_run.py --entity ENTITY --project PROJECT --stage_id STAGE_ID`.
 If you encounter `wandb: ERROR Error while calling W&B API: run ... was previously created and deleted; try a new run name (<Response [409]>)` set the flag `--new_stage_id`.

+## Switch W&B accounts
+To switch between W&B accounts (for example to download it from one account and then upload it to another one) use `wandb login --relogin`.